-Do you want to improve your company’s feedback culture by optimizing your performance management and implementing an employee feedback tool?
+Do you want to improve your company’s feedback culture by optimizing your performance management and implementing an employee feedback software?
 TruQu has done research about this topic and Saira would like to share her experiences in this blog.
 In her role as activation & engagement manager she has experienced the success of technology as a way to stimulate a feedback culture.
 Our technology gives employees the opportunity to ask feedback in a low threshold way.
 Personal growth and development are tracked in the tool.

 A customized planning based on experience

 After months of research and experience with different kinds of customers, we have developed a qualitative and efficient method for a successful implementation.
 Together with the customer we set up a complete schedule.
 In this schedule, we thoroughly go through all the steps.
 We develop a customized schedule so that it is seamlessly integrated within the organisation.
-We also analyze what steps need to be taken in the tool in order to introduce the app in all levels of the organization.
+We also analyze what steps need to be taken in the feedback software in order to introduce the app in all levels of the organization.

 Where does your organization stand?